Bindi Irwin Allegedly Being Recruited By The Church Of Scientology, Per ‘RadarOnline’

 Steve Irwin’s death is what’s known in the Church of Scientology as a “ruin.”
 Mango explained that a “ruin” is something that irreparably changed your life, and not for the better.
 “Your ruin in Scientology is the one thing that if fixed or ‘handled,’ would change your life.
 They would promise to help her do that,” he said, adding that it’s a manipulation tactic that’s worked with the likes of John Travolta and Tom Cruise, in the past.

-But a source close to the Irwin family said that Bindi Irwin’s mother — and Steve Irwin’s widow — Terri is a devout Christian, and would “never let her children anywhere near that organization.”
+But a source close to the Irwin family said that Bindi Irwin’s mother — and Steve Irwin’s widow — Terri is a devout Christian and would “never let her children anywhere near that organization.”